laneatmore/Oslo_Workshop_Template/README.md

 # Exploring Cod Demography with BAMscorer

 Cite this study: Atmore et al. 2021.
-Exploreing Cod Demography. _Journal of Seachanges ITN_. doi: 14059dxseachanges
+Exploring Cod Demography. _Journal of Seachanges ITN_. doi: 14059dxseachanges

 Data is available at: _ENA accession code/Dryad link/etc_ \
 **DO NOT ACTUALLY MAKE YOUR DATA AVAILABLE**